Conflict Management For the Workplace

 Trending training topics include difficult discussions, civility in the workplace and harassment and sexual violence in the workplace.

 Helen is a Conflict Management Practitioner and the Founder of Neutral 3rd: Conflict Management for the Workplace.
-As a Mediator, Investigator and Independent Complaint Facilitator Helen has developed her practice to assist workplace parties manage conflict and foster respectful, civil, safe and compliant workplaces.
-Helen has extensive experience in employee and labour relations, conducting workplace investigations, mediating workplace disputes , facilitating complaint resolutions and coaching workplace parties through conflict.
+Helen has developed her practice to assist workplace parties manage conflict and foster respectful, civil, safe and compliant workplaces.
+Helen has extensive experience conducting workplace investigations, mediating workplace and human rights disputes, facilitating complaint resolutions and coaching workplace parties through conflict.

-Helen’s experience and expertise in conflict management comes from her career of more than 25 years in labour relations and human resources management.
-Helen has worked as a Union Representative for an international trade union, a Manager of Employee Relations and Harassment and Discrimination at a University and as a Director of Human Resources for an Aboriginal Social Service Agency.
+Helen’s experience and expertise in conflict management comes from her career of more than 30 years in labour relations, human resources management and human rights conflict resolution.
+Helen has worked as a Union Representative for an international trade union, a Manager of Employee Relations and Harassment and Discrimination at Lakehead University and as a Director of Human Resources for an Aboriginal Social Service Agency.
+She has also served as a member of the Human Rights Tribunal of Ontario.
 Helen’s experience working on both sides of the labour-management table gives her a balanced perspective on workplace dynamics and conflict management.